-Will trade be the Grinch that steals Christmas for investors
+Will trade be the Grinch that steals Christmas for investors?

 Continue Reading Below

+The U.S. unemployment rate, at 3.7 percent, is the lowest since 1969 and consumer confidence is at an 18-year high.
+Add to those data points that wages have finally started to show an increase which should continue in the November jobs data due on Friday.

+Plus, oil prices remain low and the universal truth is we Americans love to spend money.
+Toss in some incredible products from our big tech companies, and it makes for a record Christmas.
+Shoppers already racked up a record $6.2 billion in online sales on Black Friday and another nearly $8 billion on Cyber Monday, according to Adobe Analytics.

-As of now Apple is set to rake in over $91 billion in sales this quarter, according to estimates and with a little luck could it may be the world’s first $100 billion quarter.
+As of now, Apple is set to rake in more than $91 billion in sales this quarter, according to estimates, and with a little luck could it may be the world’s first $100 billion quarter.

 |Ticker